DMA Implementation: Two Years Later, Where Do We Stand?

 Andrea Appella is Visiting Professor at Kings College where he teaches an LLM course on competition and IP in the media industry.
 Previously he was a TMT Consultant at Herbert Smith Freehills.
 Andrea was a senior lawyer with significant experience in competition law and IP in the media industry, where he worked for most of his career.
 Until October 2022, he was Director, Global Competition at Netflix.
 Previously, he was Deputy General Counsel for Europe & Asia at 21st Century Fox.
 He is also a Visiting Professor at Kings College School of Law where he teaches the course “Competition and Intellectual Property in the Media Industry: Law and Practice”.
 His experience covers all the media sectors, i.e. movie production and distribution, broadcasting, licensing, publishing (newspapers, magazines and books), music and digital.
 After beginning his career as a solicitor at Herbert Smith (1994-1997), he worked for MTV Europe (1998-1999), Warner Bros (1999-2002) and Time Warner Europe (2003-2008), where he was Vice President and Associate General Counsel.
 Andrea was also Director of International at the Office of Fair Trading (OFT) in the UK (June 2008 – July 2009), where he was in charge of developing the OFT’s international strategy and led the team responsible for the OFT’s international activities (contributions to multilateral competition bodies such as OECD, ICN and ECN, bilateral relationships with foreign competition and consumer authorities, support of cross-border enforcement actions).
 Andrea is a former Co-Chair of the IBA Antitrust Committee.
 He was featured among the “Stars of the In-House Competition Bar” in Global Competition Review (March 2005) and in GCR’s list of top in-house antitrust lawyers in the world (Corporate Counsel 2019).
 He is a frequent speaker at competition law and media law conferences.
 Andrea earned his first law degree, magna cum laude, at the Libera Universita’ Internazionale degli Studi Sociali in Rome, and an L.L.M., with Merit, from the London School of Economics.
 He is a member of the bar in both Italy (as an avvocato) and England (as a solicitor).

-Konstantina Bania is based in Brussels and London.
-She is and one of the leading experts in the area of EU platform regulation, including the DMA, the DSA, and the AI Act.
+Dr. Konstantina Bania is based in Brussels and London.
+She is one of the leading experts in the area of EU platform regulation, including the DMA.
 She has a unique understanding of the DMA, having advised on the legislative process that led to the adoption of the DMA, the interpretation of the DMA after it entered into force, matters arising from designation decisions (or failure to designate), and non-compliance investigations.
-Konstantina has led and been involved in several cases against gatekeepers, which concern matters ranging from interoperability, self-preferencing in ranking, to anti-steering.
+Konstantina has been involved in several cases against gatekeepers, which concern matters ranging from interoperability, self-preferencing in ranking, to anti-steering.
 She is the co-editor and co-author of one of the first treatises on the DMA “The Digital Markets Act: A Guide to the Regulation of Big Tech in the EU” (Hart Publishing, 2024).

 Jörn is a Director heading Burford Capital’s investment activity and operations in Germany, Austria, Switzerland and Liechtenstein, focused on working with companies, funds, investors and law firms engaged in complex commercial litigation and arbitration in Europe and abroad.
 His work is being recognised by the leading directories including Chambers (Band 1), Lexology (Thought Leader Global Elite & Client Choice Award 2025), and Leaders League (Litigation Funding Europe).